-The QED Transformational Change Model (or TCM) offers a visual map of pathways to transformational learning environments.
+QED offers a variety of services in support of systems change for transformational learning systems.
+The QED Transformational Change Model (or TCM), first developed in 2008, provides a visual map of pathways to school-based transformational learning environments.

 (Click to view larger image.)

 While most schools recognize the need for change, not all change is created equal.
 QED’s Transformational Change Model looks at 23 indicators of learning environments across three different strata of change:

 - Traditional – where change is about making improvements to current practices, thus effectively maintaining the status quo.

 - Transitional – where change aims to change current practices to improve outcomes, with tangential impact on the status quo.